What is a Realtor?

 A realtor is a real estate professional who is officially registered as a member of the National Association of Realtors (NAR).
 The NAR is a North American trade association for professionals working in the real estate industry.

 Currently, there are over one million realtors officially registered with the NAR.
-The association’s membership comprises all professionals working in all areas of the real estate industry, including salespeople, real estate brokers, property managers, and appraisers.
+The association’s membership is comprised of professionals working in all areas of the real estate industry.
+This includes salespeople, real estate brokers, property managers, and appraisers.

 Membership in the NAR is collective.
-In other words, if the principals of a real estate company register as realtors, their subordinates (e.g., real estate agents) also become eligible to register as one at their discretion.
+In other words, if the principals of a real estate company register as realtors, their subordinates (e.g., real estate agents) also become eligible to register.

 An NAR realtor membership provides several benefits to its holder.
-For example, member realtors can access exclusive materials published by the organization, including reports and statistics concerning the real estate industry.
+For example, members can access exclusive materials published by the organization, including reports and statistics concerning the real estate industry.

 Also, the realtors can participate in the organization’s education programs that lead to professional designations (e.g., Certified Property Manager), as well as various educational and professional events.